 - Must be versed in Robert’s Rules of Order, and will retain one copy for use/reference at monthly meetings.

-- Curates social activities over the course of the year outside of the monthly meetings and group brews.
+- Curates social activities (including group brews) over the course of the year outside of the monthly meetings.

 - Includes happy hours, meet-ups, brewery tours, etc.